Mehdi0Mirzaei/Python-Program-to-Generate-Random-binary-string/README.md

-# Python-Program-to-Generate-Random-binary-string
+### Python-Program-to-Generate-Random-binary-string
-This is challenge question.
+## This is challenge question.
+# Python Program to Generate Random binary string.